Dwight D. Eisenhower: Tributes and memorials

-The Interstate Highway System is officially known as the "Dwight D. Eisenhower National System of Interstate and Defense Highways" in his honor.
-It was inspired in part by Eisenhower's own Army experiences in World War II, where he recognized the advantages of the autobahn system in Germany.
+The Interstate Highway System is officially known as the "Dwight D. Eisenhower National System of Interstate and Defense Highways".
+It was inspired in part by Eisenhower's experiences in World War II, where he recognized the advantages of the autobahn system in Germany.
 Commemorative signs reading "Eisenhower Interstate System" and bearing Eisenhower's permanent 5-star rank insignia were introduced in 1993 and now are displayed throughout the Interstate System.
 Several highways are also named for him, including the Eisenhower Expressway (Interstate 290) near Chicago, the Eisenhower Tunnel on Interstate 70 west of Denver, and Interstate 80 in California.

 Dwight D. Eisenhower School for National Security and Resource Strategy is a senior war college of the Department of Defense's National Defense University in Washington, DC.
-Eisenhower graduated from this school when it was previously known as the Army Industrial College.
-The school's building on Fort Lesley J. McNair, when it was known as the Industrial College of the Armed Forces, was dedicated as Eisenhower Hall in 1960.

-Eisenhower was honored on a US one dollar coin, minted from 1971 to 1978.
-His centenary was honored on a commemorative dollar coin issued in 1990.
+Eisenhower graduated from this school when it was known as the Army Industrial College.
+Eisenhower was honored on the Eisenhower dollar, minted from 1971 to 1978.
+His centenary was honored on the Eisenhower commemorative dollar issued in 1990.

 In 1969 four major record companies – ABC Records, MGM Records, Buddha Records and Caedmon Audio – released tribute albums in Eisenhower's honor.

 In 1999, the United States Congress created the Dwight D. Eisenhower Memorial Commission, to create an enduring national memorial in Washington, D.C.
 In 2009 the commission chose the architect Frank Gehry to design the memorial.
-The memorial will stand on a four-acre site near the National Mall on Maryland Avenue, SW across the street from the National Air and Space Museum.
+The groundbreaking ceremony of the memorial was held on November 3, 2017, and was dedicated on September 17, 2020.
+It stands on a 4 acre site near the National Mall on Maryland Avenue, across the street from the National Air and Space Museum.

 In December 1999 he was listed on Gallup's List of Most Widely Admired People of the 20th century.
 In 2009 he was named to the World Golf Hall of Fame in the Lifetime Achievement category for his contributions to the sport.
 In 1973, he was inducted into the Hall of Great Westerners of the National Cowboy & Western Heritage Museum.

+In August 2009 the Pittsford National Fish Hatchery — a component of the United States Fish and Wildlife Service's National Fish Hatchery System in Vermont — was renamed the Dwight D. Eisenhower National Fish Hatchery to commemorate a June 1955 visit Eisenhower made to the hatchery.
+A few months after his visit, Eisenhower had secured funding for a complete reconstruction of the hatchery.

-The Naming Commission has recommended that Fort Gordon be renamed Fort Eisenhower.
+On October 27, 2023, Fort Gordon was redesignated Fort Eisenhower.